jrg94/EECS398/README.md

 # Updates
 #### 4/19/16
+* Spent a considerable amount of time making code more readable
+ * Standardized comment structure, fields, and methods
   * Added a comment to every method (excluded some code that was borrowed such as DeviceListActivity)
   * Removed extraneous imports and cut down on unused variables
-* Standardized style for all code
+ * Used primarily Javadoc comments
+* Currently hunting and fixing bugs
+ * Removed a bug that caused the UI to display the lock as unlocked when the lock was disconnected from the app
+ * Looking to remove a freezing bug that occurs when the app fails to connect to the lock
+ * Started learning Android Studio testing
+  * Began basic unit testing of classes that are separate from UI
+* Added proof-of-concept GPS feature
+ * Currently sends streams of distances to the screen as the user gets close to the lock

 #### 4/18/16
 * Cleaned up code considerably - added more comments and removed deprecated fields and methods